NORTH OAKLAND DARTING ASSOCIATION, INC

 **(4)** SPORTSMANSHIP

-**(5)** GAMES PLAYED IN ALL DIVISIONS
+**(5)** GAMES PLAYED IN ALL DIVISIONS, AWARDS

 1. Cricket numbers can be shot in any order.
 Points are scored whenever your team scores more than three hits on a number or bull prior to your opponent's closing that number or bull.